-Summary non exhaustive examples of absence normally granted without pay Days per rolling 12 month period - all employees Any personal reason other than those above which it was not possible to schedule for a non-working day, or time, or within annual leave, e.g. appointments of a non-routine nature at the dentists, opticians, doctors/medical services, or driving test, important one-off family occasions Maximum of 3 days Attendance as a witness either on subpoena or other direction from a court or at the direction of the police, or voluntary attendance at an inquest as a witness not representing the School Period of attendance necessary Leave of absence for religious observance Reasonable time off
+Summary non-exhaustive examples of absence normally granted without pay Days per rolling 12 month period - all employees Any personal reason other than those above which it was not possible to schedule for a non-working day, or time, or within annual leave, e.g., appointments of a non-routine nature at the dentists, opticians, doctors/medical services, or driving test Maximum of 3 days Personal events Any personal event which is scheduled beyond your control including one-off family occasions, e.g., University Graduation (Immediate family only) special school events (Dependants only) e.g., final assembly.
+Maximum of 1 day Consideration will be given to these events but they can be refused.
+In the event of multiple leave requests for the same day a fair process will be undertaken by the Headteacher.
+Attendance as a witness either on subpoena or other direction from a court or at the direction of the police, or voluntary attendance at an inquest as a witness not representing the school Period of attendance necessary Leave of absence for religious observance Maximum of 3 days